Analytic tasks and CAQDAS tools

 Combining qualitative and quantitative data

-This section describes and discusses the value of importing quantitative information about qualitative data and points to some basic differences in the ways leading CAQDAS packages enable this.
+Note: This section describes and discusses the value of importing quantitative information about qualitative data and points to some basic differences in the ways leading CAQDAS packages enable this.

 The ability to work with several different types of data when using CAQDAS packages has been a feature of many since their inception.
 However the range of types of information and data that can be directly handled has mushroomed in recent years with most now handling many types of multi-media data (including for example, still and moving images, web-based and Google Earth records) as well as any form of textual data (more recently including PDF files).